ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 >
 > Now, run `git status` and `git diff`.
 Then, **stage and commit** the changes
 > to `ingredients.md` but, after each step run `git status`, `git diff` and
-> `git diff --cached`.
+> `git diff --staged`.
 What is the difference between the two diff commands?
 How
 > does running staging and committing change the status of a file?
 >
 {: .challenge}